1Bouye/1Bouye/README.md

 # 💫 About Me:
-I am Bouye , I am currently studying at HSE Moscow university, I also like to work on data science projects<br>
+Hi!
+I am Bouye , I am currently studying at HSE Moscow university, I also like to work on data science projects.<br>

 # 💻 Tech Stack: